Jean-Baptiste Berthier: Career

 After attracting the attention of marchal de camp Charles Louis Auguste Fouquet, duc de Belle-Isle, he was deputed by him to supervise construction of several prominent Paris public buildings, notably those of the ministries of war, navy and foreign affairs in Versailles.

 In 1758, he was made Director of Military Survey to King Louis XV, a position he retained with Louis XVI for whom he prepared the famous topographic maps of the Royal hunting grounds.

 Personal life

 He married his first wife, Marie Françoise L'Huillier de La Serre, in 1746.
 They had five children.
 The oldest of five children, Louis Alexandre Berthier (1753), would become Marshal of France, with the other three sons also serving in the French Army: Charles (1760) in North America, while César (1765) and Victor-Léopold (1770) became generals during the Napoleonic Wars.
 His only daughter is only remembered as Madame d'Ogeranville.

 Widowed, he remarried Françoise Chéron.
 They had a son Alexandre Joseph Berthier (1792–1849), who married his cousin Thérèse Léopoldine Berthier (1806–1882), and had issue, Viscounts Berthier de Wagram, extinct in 1949.

 Death

-He died on May 21, 1804 in Paris, France.
+He died on May 21, 1804, in Paris, France from a stroke.